St Mary's College, Wellington: Buildings

 While most traces of the original buildings on the site have disappeared, buildings dating from the twentieth century as the latest, including the "Gabriel Block" which is now used as the school hall.
 The other two main blocks are "Carlow" and "McAuley".
 McAuley is named after Sister Catherine McAuley, who used her inherited fortune to found the Sisters of Mercy in Dublin, Ireland.

 The school remains in the ownership of the Sisters of Mercy and describes itself as a "Mercy School".
-The Gabriel Hall and St Joseph's Providence Porch have Category II listings with the New Zealand Historic Places Trust.
+The Gabriel Hall and St Joseph's Providence Porch have Category 2 listings with Heritage New Zealand (formerly New Zealand Historic Places Trust).

 As most other New Zealand Schools do, students in years 11–13 sit NCEA (National Certificate of Educational Achievement) examinations.